Vlahaka/The-T.N.C.-Theseus/Theseus.md

 >
 > Jump one - **Maxim Impuls Core Range**: From the buffer into the ORF space at maxim impuls core range where the crew will await the impuls downtime of approximately 3 hours, T.P.C. confirmation of arrival is obligatory.
 >
-> Jump 2 - **85% Impulse core range**: From impuls core cooldown location to coordinates given within the cotent of present T.P.C. at the O.R.F. staging
+> Jump 2 - **85% Impulse core range**: From impuls core cooldown location to coordinates given within the cotent of present T.P.C. at the O.R.F.
+Staging Outpost where the fleet is waiting.
+Confirmation of arrival is Mandatory.
 >
->  The purpose of this engagement is to ensure the safe escort and extraction of all vessels currently within ORF territory at that location.
+> Upon jump competition the Theseus is to contact O.R.C Lenthar and begin preparations for evacuation while impuls core is on cooldown.
 >
+>  The purpose of this engagement is to ensure the safe escort and extraction of all vessels currently within O.R.F. territory at that location.
+>
+> O.R.F.
+Vessels are not to cross in T.S.U. space without Navy Command presence as per agreement with the O.R.
+Ministery, thus the Theseus escort of the fleet is paramount for evacuation success.
+>
+> Navy Command will be expecting the arrival of the  O.R.F. fleet under the escort of the Theseus in the buffer zone.
+>
-> Intelligence reports indicate the destruction of multiple ORF ships and stations by an unidentified vessel not originating from the Sol system.
+> Intelligence reports indicate the destruction of multiple O R.F. ships and stations by an unidentified vessel not originating from the Sol system.
+>
 > Departure is to be confirmed via T.P.C. with Navy Command and executed without delay.
+>
+> Order digital signature: 256Alpha13
 >
 > **Godspeed.**